Maximising Your Knowledge Base: Essential Tips and Best Practices

 • Avoid too many choices in the layout, as it confuses users

 If you keep these points in mind as you build your knowledge base, it is sure to benefit users when they are looking for information.
+A well-designed structure can dramatically improve search to solution time, enhancing both customer satisfaction and operational productivity.

 Information Must Have Clarity